lindelof/awesome-web-effect/README.md

 - [image-mask-effect](https://github.com/CodyHouse/image-mask-effect) - An immersive transition effect powered by image masks and CSS transforms.
 - [PageRevealEffects](https://github.com/codrops/PageRevealEffects) - Some ideas for modern multi-layer page transitions using CSS Animations.
 - [ngView-animation-effects](https://github.com/dfsq/ngView-animation-effects) - Demonstration of different animation effects with AngularJS ngView directive.
+- [WobblySlideshowEffect](https://github.com/codrops/WobblySlideshowEffect) - The slides in this slideshow wobble as they move.
+The effect is based on Sergey Valiukh's Dribbble shot and was made using Snap.svg and morphing SVG paths.

 ### Rain & Snow
 - [RainEffect](https://github.com/codrops/RainEffect) - Some experimental rain and water drop effects in different scenarios using WebGL, by Lucas Bebber.